kchacon120593/text-processing-and-tokenization/README.md

 # 🧠 Text Processing and Tokenization

 This project provides a modular pipeline for processing and tokenizing text datasets using Python's NLP ecosystem — including `spaCy`, `pandas`, and `nltk`.
-It is designed for practical tasks like sentiment analysis and text classification, with compatibility for large datasets such as [Sentiment140](https://www.kaggle.com/datasets/kazanova/sentiment140).
+It is designed for practical tasks like lemmatization or stemming, with compatibility for large datasets such as [Sentiment140](https://www.kaggle.com/datasets/kazanova/sentiment140).

 ---